josephan/udacity-algos/project2/explanation_3.md

 The space complexity of the `huffman_encoding` is `O(n)` as we create a hash of character frequency and a string of encoded data.
 The size of both data types are dependent on the size of the input.

-The time complexity of `huffman_decoding` function is `O(n)` because the tree needs to be traversed for the size of the encoded data input.
+The time complexity of `huffman_decoding` function is `O(n log n)` because for every encoded character in the input the tree needs to be traversed to find the decoded character.

 The space complexity of `huffman_decoding` function is `O(n)` because we create a new decoded string dependent on the size of the input.